 In a "Jigsaw" activity, you will work in two groups.
 The first group you are in will work together to respond to the question on your sheet.
-Use detail, and write the names of your group 1 members below:
+Use detail, and write the names of your group 1 members below: Group 1 Members: D: What is community, and what specific communities are you a member of?
+Furthermore, how do people demonstrate "giving" within our community?
 After your group completes your question, number off each member.
 After each member is numbered off, find the NEW group.
 Once the new group is assembled, you will share your responses with each other in the corresponding boxes.
-Write the group 2 member names below:
+Write the group 2 member names below: Group 2 Members: